straut12/sj4u-gh/_pages/ref/coding/html.md

 Bootstrap is a set of templates, a front-end framework using bits of html/css code, that can help speed up the development of a website.
 For example instead of writing a set of html/css code to make professional looking buttons for your page you can use bootstrap buttons already created.

 # JavaScript
-JavaScript is called in the script tags
+JavaScript is called in the script tags.
+It can go inside or outside the body of the html, built-in, or in a separate file.

-JavaScript can be called inside html multiple ways
+If it is inside the body, it will be executed when the document is loaded.
+If it is outside the body, it will be executed when the user interacts with the document.

 Placed inline using \<script>
 ```html
 <body>